 Category 2.
 Capital goods

-∑ (Capital goods procurement value by all Group companies × Per unit emissions by industrial division)
+∑ (Capital goods procurement value by all Group companies (excluding tax) × Per unit emissions by industrial division)

 Category 3.
 Fuel- and energy-related activities (not included in scope 1 or scope 2)

 ∑ (Energy and water use × Per unit emissions of energy source)